nielsbot/Orange/README.markdown

 Orange!
 =======

+--> Note this is a work in progess...
+In fact some things described here are how things are *supposed* to work but some features are unimplemented.

 Orange is a data binding language you can use in your iOS projects--you can replace your controller code with it.
 It's also good for writing layout code.

 The basic construct in Orange is a __bind statement__.
 It looks like this: